coderrio/Coderr.Documentation/docs/server/feature.md

 # Creating and implementing an API

-If you want to expose an API you define it in the `codeRR.Api` project and then implement the handlers in `codeRR.App`.
+If you want to expose an API you define it in the `Coderr.Api` project and then implement the handlers in `Coderr.App`.

 For instance you might define a command as `BlockUser` with the following structure: